-Andrew has handled over a dozen appeals.
-He has briefed, handled oral argument and obtained a ruling in his clients’ favor at the Supreme Court of Texas.
+Andrew has also handled over a dozen appeals.
+He has briefed, handled oral argument, and obtained a ruling in his clients’ favor at the Supreme Court of Texas.
+In addition, he has litigated cases in California, Louisiana, and Virginia, as well as in other states.

 When he is not serving his clients, Andrew enjoys spending time with his loved ones, watching sports, collecting art, volunteering for various causes, cooking, and attending performing arts events.